-10. Health & Safety Compliance
+14. Health & Safety Compliance

-- Registers will be taken correctly at the start of the lesson.
-Staff will call out names and students will respond to their name. - Students may not bring anything to school that could be a weapon or that poses excessive risk. - No illegal substances may be brought into school. - Smoking/vaping is prohibited on the way to or leaving school site and in or around the school premises. - Consumption of alcohol is prohibited on the way to or leaving school and in or around the school premises. - Mobile phones and electronic devices, including headphones/earbuds are to remain unseen and turned off in and around school site. - Mobile phones and electronic devices, including headphones/earbuds will be confiscated if they are seen in use without explicit permission being given by staff.
+• Registers will be taken correctly at the start of the lesson.
+Staff will call out names and students will respond to their name.

+- Students may not bring anything to school that could be a weapon or that poses excessive risk. - No illegal substances may be brought into school. - Smoking/vaping is prohibited on the way to or leaving school site and in or around the school premises. - Consumption of alcohol is prohibited on the way to or leaving school and in or around the school premises. - Mobile phones and electronic devices, including headphones/earpods are to remain unseen and turned off in and around school site. - Mobile phones and electronic devices, including headphones/earbuds will be confiscated if they are seen in use without explicit permission being given by staff.
 These will be handed in to reception and securely kept until the end of the day when students can collect them.
-If an item is confiscated on more than one occasion, then parents will be asked to collect it from reception.
-Failure to comply will lead to further consequences. - Non-compliant aspects of school uniform / dress code and jewellery will be confiscated by staff.
+If a mobile phone is confiscated on more than one occasion, then parents will be asked to collect it from reception.
+Failure to comply will lead to further consequences. - Smart Glasses, such as Ray-Ban Meta, OhO Smart glasses, JLab glass, OOAVR, CatWQ, etc (this list is not exhaustive) are prohibited on site by all persons as they prove to be a significant safeguarding and GDPR risk to the school community.
+This includes Smart Glasses with prescription lenses or sunglass lenses.
+Any Smart Glasses brought onto site will be confiscated and only returned to a parent/carer. - Non-compliant aspects of school uniform / dress code and jewellery will be confiscated by staff.
 These can be collected by students at the end of the day from the school reception.
-The name of the student will be logged.
-If the same object is confiscated again then parents will be asked to collect the confiscated item. - The school does not take responsibility for any damage or loss of mobile phones or other personal belongings. - Students must not leave school site unless permission for the absence has been authorised. - Water fountains should only be accessed during break and lunchtime.

-- Toilets should not be used during lesson time except in the case of emergencies and with permission. - Students will remove outdoor clothing when in the classroom.
+The name of the student will be logged. - The school does not take responsibility for any damage or loss of mobile phones or other personal belongings. - Students must not leave school site unless permission for the absence has been authorised. - Water fountains should only be accessed during break and lunchtime. - Toilets should not be used during lesson time except in the case of emergencies and with permission.
+Students are expected to have a lanyard provided by the staff member or a handwritten note. - Students will remove outdoor clothing when in the classroom.
 Hoods and hats must be removed when entering a building.

-11. Physical restraint (Appendix D)
+15. Physical restraint